-COVID-19 has brought about important shifts in labor patterns and working arrangements.
-Whether they are working from home, from outside the home or have recently become unemployed, women’s ability to juggle multiple tasks – from work, to housekeeping, to childcare and supervision — has been put to the test.
+COVID-19 has brought about significant shifts in labor patterns and working arrangements — especially for women.
+Whether they’re working from home, outside the home or have recently become unemployed, women’s ability to juggle multiple tasks – from work, to housekeeping, to childcare and supervision — has been put to the test.

 73% of Women Who Lost Their Job Point to Lack of Support in the Face of Mounting Childcare Duties

-In the U.S., women represented 46% of workers before COVID-19.
-According to a study commissioned by American Express, women-owned businesses made up 42% of all businesses in 2019.
-However, throughout 2020, women’s position within the labor market has been undermined by the strong disruptive forces set in motion by the pandemic.
-Estimations made by the McKinsey Global Institute showed that women’s jobs have been 1.8 times more vulnerable than men’s during this period.
+Prior to the pandemic, women represented 46% of workers in the U.S. Similarly, according to a study commissioned by American Express, women-owned businesses made up 42% of all businesses in 2019.
+However, throughout 2020, women’s positions within the labor market were undermined by the strong disruptive forces set in motion by COVID-19.
+In fact, estimations made by the McKinsey Global Institute showed that women’s jobs have been 1.8 times more vulnerable than men’s during this period.

-Sara Feldstein, founder and toy creator @ Barumba Play
+Sara Feldstein, founder and toy creator at Barumba Play

-Women working in retail, education, information services and hotel and food service jobs were hardest hit, making up roughly 70% of the share of unemployed respondents.
+Women working in retail; education; information services; and hotel and food service jobs were hit the hardest.
+They made up roughly 70% of the share of unemployed respondents.

-30% of Women Say Their Income Doesn’t Cover Their Basic Needs – Many Would Consider a Career Change
+Income Doesn’t Cover Basic Needs for 30% of Working Moms, Many Would Consider a Career Change

-Among those employed, 90% work either full-time or part-time, with the other 10% split between women who own their own ventures and those that work on a per project basis.
+Among those who were employed, 90% work either full- or part-time, with the other 10% split between women who own their own ventures and those who work on a per-project basis.

 I highly recommend writing out ALL of the house tasks and explicitly dividing them between the household members.
 There is so much hidden work that women do, and it needs to be seen!

-Lillie Marshall, artist and English teacher @ DrawingsOf.com
+Lillie Marshall, artist and English teacher at DrawingsOf.com

-Asked about their income, 30% said their current wage fails to cover their basic household needs.
-Indeed, the majority of respondents are in less well remunerated occupations in the healthcare, education or retail sector.
+As far as their income, 30% said their current wage failed to cover their basic household needs.
+Indeed, the majority of respondents fell into lower-paid occupations in the healthcare, education or retail sectors.

-For instance – according to the Bureau of Labor Statistics – the mean annual wage of home health aides in 2019 was just $26,330.
-More importantly however, certain trends within our societies end up effecting women more, especially during times of crisis.
-Women carry out a disproportionately large share of unpaid care work, including childcare, caring for the elderly, cooking, and cleaning.
+For instance, according to the Bureau of Labor Statistics, the mean annual wage of home health aides in 2019 was just $26,330.
+[Notably, personal care aid is an essential, skill-specific service that is not compatible with remote work and is one of the fasted growing occupations in the U.S. However, more important, certain trends within our societies end up affecting women more — especially during times of crisis.
+Specifically, women manage a disproportionately larger share of unpaid care work, including childcare, caring for the elderly, cooking and cleaning.

-Today, an important share of “pink collar” jobs — such as home care providers and healthcare support workers — are associated with low wages.
-Which might explain why 45% of employed survey takers are considering a career change.
-Among these, approximately two thirds are interested in a better paid job, while 18% would change course for a more flexible schedule.
-Another 18% want to try a different line of work.
-While recent data shows statewide unemployment numbers improved significantly since mid-March 2020, the uneven recovery means women that have access to more dynamic job markets are more likely to exercise their options in this regard.
+What’s more, a significant share of “pink-collar” jobs — such as home care providers and healthcare support workers — are associated with lower wages.
+This might explain why 45% of employed respondents said they were considering a career change.
+Among these, approximately two-thirds were interested in a better-paying job, while 18% would change course for a more flexible schedule and another 18% want to try a different line of work.
+And, while recent data shows that statewide unemployment numbers have improved significantly since mid-March 2020, the uneven recovery means that women who have access to more dynamic job markets are more likely to exercise their options in this regard.

-64% of Women Still Receive Little or No Help in Housekeeping & Childcare from Their Partners
+64% of Mothers Still Receive Little or No Help in Housekeeping & Childcare from Their Partners

-In terms of preferred work arrangements, a third would like to continue working from home full-time and 37% think that a flexible schedule would provide the best balance for them – allowing them time with their family, while also providing them a professional setting to meet clients and socialize with other professionals.
-There is also, however, a significant 30% minority that is eager to get back to the office and exclusively work from there.
+In terms of preferred work arrangements, one-third of respondents reported that they would like to continue working from home full-time.
+Along the same lines, 37% said that they thought a flexible schedule would provide the best balance for them — thereby allowing them time with their family, while also providing a professional setting to meet clients and socialize with other professionals.
+However, there’s also a significant minority (30%) that is eager to get back to the office and work exclusively from there.

 I love working at home, so I’ll hopefully maintain that, with the ability to have in person meetings as needed.